Human Resources

 Employees can utilize Employee Self Service (ESS) to view their pay.
 Select Pay/Tax information, then Paycheck Simulator.

 Year of service credit means you were employed in an active pay status for 1 day more than half the year for your position's work calendar.
-Typically if you start prior to January 1st, you will earn a year of service credit for that school year.
 For example, a teacher on a 196-day calendar must work 99 days (half of 196+1) to obtain a year of service credit.

-Instructional personnel who wish to receive additional compensation for an advanced degree or eighteen (18) semester hours successfully completed after the conferral date of a Bachelor’s or Master’s degree must submit the request form and transcripts to the Office for Human Resources and Educator Quality department.
+Instructional personnel who wish to receive additional compensation for an advanced degree or eighteen (18) semester hours successfully completed after the conferral date of a Bachelor’s or Master’s degree must submit the request form and transcripts to Human Resources.
 The Educational Supplement Request Form can be found in your TalentEd account, listed under "Available Forms."

 The SRP levels are used to place NEW hires based on the SRP guidelines.
 Employees that have been with the district may not see their pay reflected on a level since "steps" went away several years ago and salary increases have been based on percentages.